drhsqlite/fossil-mirror/www/rebaseharm.md

 as part of this rebase, but that's a side issue we'll deal with [separately](#collapsing).

-Fossil lacks rebase, so the closest you can get to this same check-in history is the following merge:
+Because Fossil purposefully lacks rebase, the closest you can get to this same check-in history is the following merge:

 ![merged feature branch](./rebase05.svg)